 CELSR1 (Cadherin EGF LAG Seven-Pass G-Type Receptor 1) is a Protein Coding gene.
-Diseases associated with CELSR1 include neural tube defects and myelomeningocele.
-Among its related pathways are Pyruvate metabolism and Carbon metabolism.
-GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is FAT4.
+Diseases associated with CELSR1 include Neural Tube Defects and Myelomeningocele.
+Among its related pathways are GPCRs, Other.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
+An important paralog of this gene is CELSR2.

 UniProtKB/Swiss-Prot for CELSR1 Gene